-• When replacing a tire, make sure you use only the same size, circumferences, construction, brand, and load range as the original tires listed on the tire placard.
-Using other sizes, circumferences or construction may result in severe mechanical damage to the drive train of your vehicle and may affect ride, handling, speedometer/odometer calibration, and clearance between the body and tires.
+• When replacing original tires with winter (snow) tires, make sure you use only the same size, construction and load range as the original tires listed on the tire placard.
+Using other sizes and construction may affect speedometer/odometer calibration and clearance between the body and tires.
 It also may be dangerous and lead to loss of vehicle control.